yannickglt/nx-github-build/README.md

   .trim();
 ```

-Feel free to adapt the number of `parallel` instances to run per job (eg: `2` for build, `8` for test, etc.) to keep CI time under 15 minutes regardless how big the repo is.
+Feel free to adapt the indexes in the matrix to increase the jobs to run parallely to keep CI time under 15 minutes regardless how big the repo is.

 ## Summary